-In June 2021, pursuant to the terms of the 2020 Incentive Plan, each of the non-employee directors received a restricted stock unit award valued at \$125,000.
+In June 2022, pursuant to the terms of the 2020 Incentive Plan, each of the non-employee directors received a restricted stock unit award valued at \$125,000.
+Mr. Kure also received a prorated restricted stock unit award upon joining the board in February 2022 valued at \$52,500.
 These amounts are allocated to the unit accounts based on the closing price of the Company's common stock on the date of award, and vest approximately one year following the date of the award at which time they will be distributed to each participant in shares of Visteon common stock unless the Director had a prior election in place to defer receipt of the shares.
 Restricted stock unit awards granted prior to 2021 will not be distributed until after termination of board service, on the later of January 15th of the year following or six months after the date of termination of service or upon a change in control.

-Stock ownership guidelines have been adopted by the Board which are intended to align the interests of the Board and senior management with the shareholders.
-Currently, the value of the Corporation's stock which should be held by each Director is equal to five times the annual board cash retainer excluding additional compensation for Board committee service withing five years of joining the Board.
-As of December 31, 2021, all Directors were in compliance with the guidelines.
+Stock ownership guidelines have been adopted by the Board which are intended to align the interests of the Board and senior management with the stockholders.
+Currently, the value of the Corporation's stock which should be held by each Director is equal to five times the annual board cash retainer, excluding additional compensation for Board committee service, withing five years of joining the Board.
+As of December 31, 2022, all Directors were in compliance with the guidelines.